Ferdilii/motorized_macro_rail_int_fix/README.md

 counts.

+* [Stepper motor](https://www.amazon.com/gp/product/B0B93L4H57) ($11) Any Nema 17 motor designed
+for 3D printers will work well.
+I'm using a lower power pancake style motor, which is still sufficient for the job (as the leverage on a macro rail knob is very high)
 * [Raspberry PI Pico](https://www.digikey.com/en/products/detail/raspberry-pi/SC0915/13624793) ($4).
 You could
 opt for the [unit with Wifi/Bluetooth](https://www.digikey.com/en/products/detail/raspberry-pi/SC0918/16608263) if you want to try and trigger your camera wirelessly but note that this